ahmar46/portfolio/README.md

-### This is my Portfolio and it is live everywhere on the In.
+### This is my Portfolio and it is live everywhere on the Int.

 ### My name is AHMAR ALI KHAN, I am a Self-Taught Web Developer from New Delhi, India.